$39.59 $59.99 Buy It Now

 In addition, prioritize water-resistant properties.
 While total waterproofing can trap moisture inside, effective water resistance provides a barrier while still enabling breathability.
 Fabrics treated with a durable water repellent (DWR) finish strike a fine balance between shielding against rain and allowing air circulation.

-See also How to take apart glued wood furniture
+See also How to remove decorative trim from furniture

 Some materials feature microporous technology, which permits water vapor to escape while blocking liquid water from penetrating.
 This ensures that when humidity levels rise, moisture can dissipate easily, safeguarding the integrity of your belongings against dampness.